Air Quality Alert issued for Northeast Bighorn Mountains, Sheridan Foothills by NWS - NewsBreak

 Air Quality Alert issued for Northeast Bighorn Mountains, Sheridan Foothills by NWS

-Effective: 2021-09-07 12:55:00 MDT Expires: 2021-09-08 13:00:00 MDT Urgency: Unknown Severity: Unknown Certainty: Unknown Target Area: Northeast Bighorn Mountains; Sheridan Foothills AIR QUALITY ALERT IN EFFECT UNTIL 1 PM MDT THIS AFTERNOON The following message is transmitted on behalf of the Wyoming Department of Environmental Quality, Air Quality Division and the Wyoming Department of Health.
+Effective: 2021-09-06 12:00:00 MDT Expires: 2021-09-07 13:00:00 MDT Urgency: Unknown Severity: Unknown Certainty: Unknown Target Area: Northeast Bighorn Mountains; Sheridan Foothills AIR QUALITY ALERT REMAINS IN EFFECT UNTIL 1 PM MDT TUESDAY The following message is transmitted on behalf of the Wyoming Department of Environmental Quality, Air Quality Division and the Wyoming Department of Health.
 WHAT...Air Quality Alert for Wildfire Smoke.
 WHERE...Sheridan County, Wyoming.
-WHEN...Through at least 1 pm Wednesday.
+WHEN...Through 1 PM Tuesday.
 IMPACTS...Heavy smoke from regional wildfires.
 HEALTH INFORMATION...The Wyoming Department of Health recommends the elderly, young children, and individuals with respiratory problems avoid excessive physical exertion and minimize outdoor activities during this time.
 Wildfire smoke is made up of a variety of pollutants, including particulate matter and ozone, which can cause respiratory health effects.
 Although these people are most susceptible to health impacts, the Department of Health also advises that everyone should avoid prolonged exposure to poor air quality conditions.
 CURRENT CONDITIONS...The Wyoming Department of Environmental Quality, Air Quality Division offers near real-time air quality data for Wyoming`s monitoring stations and health effects information to help the public interpret current conditions.
 Current air quality conditions across the state of Wyoming can be found at http://www.wyvisnet.com/alerts.weather.gov

 Comments / 0